 Hackers will also use malware to take over a victim’s webcam or microphone, and even record what the user types on their keyboard.
 They then use the intimate footage or other information to make a monetary demand.

-Other times, bad actors will gain their victims’ trust, eventually persuading them to perform sexual acts on camera, then demanding a payment to not release the video to friends, family and the general public.
+Other times, bad actors will gain their victims’ trust, eventually persuading them to perform sexual acts on camera, then demanding payment to not release the video to friends, family, and the general public.
 Unfortunately, it is estimated that 71% of sextortion victims are under the age of 18.